Skip to Content

 Putting It All Together

-Consider a packaging machine manufacturer serving 50 factories worldwide.
-They develop a monitoring app in the IronFlock cloud IDE, release it to the App Store, and ship an Appliance with every machine.
+Consider a CNC machine manufacturer serving 500 factories worldwide.
+They develop a monitoring app, release it to the App Store, and ship an Appliance with every machine.
 Each factory plugs in the Appliance, syncs the app once, and runs it locally — fully offline.
 When the manufacturer releases a predictive maintenance add-on six months later, each factory syncs the new app at their convenience and deploys it during their next scheduled downtime.
 Billing is handled automatically by IronFlock.

-Four steps — develop, deploy, monetize, maintain — and your digital services scale with your machines.
+Five steps — develop, deploy, monetize, maintain, and service remotely — and your digital services scale with your machines.